KevSila/KevSila-Books-Landing-Page/README.md

-This looks like a sleek, modern Book Landing Page built with React, TypeScript, and Tailwind CSS.
-It even incorporates AI capabilities (via Gemini) to enhance the user experience.

-Here is a high-quality README.md to make this front-end project shine.

 # 📚 KevSila Books: Premium Author & Book Landing Page
 A modern, high-conversion landing page designed for authors and digital book sales.
 This project showcases a clean UI, responsive design, and AI-integrated features to provide readers with an immersive experience.